-Gettysburg's Center for Career Development is conducting an intensive five-year campaign to create 1,832 new career-related opportunities for students by 2014, and we're depending upon alumni, parents, and friends of the College to make these opportunities a reality.
-The time you give a student now can lead to great things.
+In 2010 Gettysburg's Center for Career Development began an intensive five-year campaign to create 1,832 new career-related opportunities for students by 2015.
+Thanks to supportive alumni, parents, and friends the College has exceeded that goal and has added 3,000 new and meaningful opportunities for students.

 Can you host a networking dinner?
 Provide a summer internship?
 Allow a student to shadow you or a coworker?
 Let students talk to you by phone about your own career?
 Whether you can give an hour or a summer's worth of time, there are students who would like to tap your expertise and experience.